TotallyInformation/node-red-contrib-uibuilder/docs/client-docs/functions.md

 ## HTML/DOM Cacheing

+### `clearHtmlCache()` - Clears the HTML previously saved to the browser localStorage
+### `restoreHtmlFromCache()` - Swaps the currently displayed HTML to the version last saved in the browser localStorage

+### `saveHtmlCache()` - Manually saves the currently displayed HTML to the browser localStorage

+> [!NOTE]
+> Browser local cache is generally limited to 10MB for the whole source domain.
+> Therefore, it is quite easy to exceed this - use with caution.

 ### `watchDom(startStop)` - Start/stop watching for DOM changes.
 Changes automatically saved to browser localStorage

 `uibuilder.watchDom(true)` will start the browser watching for any changes to the displayed HTML.
 When it detects a change, it automatically saves the new HTML (the whole page) to the browser's `localStorage`.
 This persists across browser and device restarts.